 ST .
 ANTHONY’S VISITOR GUIDELINES

-To maintain the safety of our staff, residents, volunteers and guests, St. Anthony’s will assess confirmed COVID-19 exposures of you or any members of your household.
-If any of the following have occurred within the last 30 days, please contact Jacqueline Kellner, Center Director prior to visiting St. Anthony’s:
+To maintain the safety of everyone who visits our facility, St. Anthony’s continues to assess the following COVID-19 exposures of you or any members of your household.
+Think about the last 14 days prior to visiting St. Anthony’s and consider the following:

 - If you have tested positive for COVID-19.

 - If anyone in your household has tested positive for COVID-19.

 - If you, or anyone in your household, has cared for someone diagnosed with COVID-19.